marco-sca/CRTCalibrationAnalysis/README.md

 </div>

 ## 2.1.2 Analysis algorithm
-Multiple gaussian fits are performed on the pedestals obtained through the reset hits, optimizing the fit range until the reduced $\chi^2$ is smaller than 10 or until there are no more bins in the selected range (see [Figure 18](#fig18)).
+In `histosAnalysis.cpp`, multiple gaussian fits are performed on the pedestals obtained through the reset hits, optimizing the fit range until the reduced $\chi^2$ is smaller than 10 or until there are no more bins in the selected range (see [Figure 18](#fig18)).
 The mean value extracted from the fit is then stored for the channel's gain evaluation.

 <a id="fig18"></a>
 <div align="center">